TPO Profile – Session

 You can set a completely different position and style for current TPO Profile (last) compared to historical TPO Profiles

-LAST – Position: specifies whether to draw last TPO Profile inside chart or on chart right margin.
-If drawn on right margin, you can align the TPO Profile to the right/center/left of the right margin.
+LAST – Position: specifies whether to draw the last TPO profile inside the chart or on the chart’s right margin.
+If drawn on the right margin, you can align the TPO profile to the right, center, or left of the margin.

 POC (Point of Control) #